Green Noise Benefits: How It Can Better Sleep?

 2. STEP 2: Next, set up a timer aligned with your sleep onset time to ensure an effective yet controlled experience.

-3. STEP 3: However, for persistent sleep issues impacting daily life, seek professional medical advice, as sound machines should not substitute comprehensive medical attention.
+3. STEP 3: However, for persistent sleep issues impacting daily life, seek professional medical advice, as green noise machines should not substitute comprehensive medical attention.

-Top 4 Tips to Use Green Noise for Deep Sleep
+Top 4 Tips to Use Green Noise for Sleep

 If you want to try green noise for sleep, here are some tips to get you started: